Hardayal Public School

 Hardayal Public School is an English medium public school in Bahadurgarh, Haryana, India.
 The school was opened on 9 February 1998.
 It is affiliated with the Central Board of Secondary Education and its affiliation number is 530304.
 The principal is Mrs. Anuradha Yadav.
 The HPS is situated on Main Najafgarh Road, Bahadurgarh-124507.

-The school is named "hardayal" after the father in law and the architect" shri Hardayal Singh".
+The school is named "hardayal" after the architect Shri Hardayal Singh.
 Hardayal Public School owes its existence to the vision of Lt Rao Hardayal Singh.
 It was established in 1998 and is located in a four-acre campus on Najafgarh Road, Bahadurgarh.